monkeyatcomputer/bundoorascouts.org/_pages/sections/joey-scouts.md

 #### Joey Scout Promise

+**There are two versions of the Australian Scout Promise.
+Individuals may select which version they wish to make.**

-I promise
+On my honour, I promise
+To do my best,
+To be true to my spiritual beliefs,
+To contribute to my community and our world,
+To help other people,
+And to live by the Joey Scout Law.

+**OR**

+On my honour
-To do my best
+I promise that I will do my best
-To love my God
+To do my duty to my God, and
-And be helpful
+To the King of Australia,
+To help other people,
+And to live by the Joey Scout Law.

 #### Joey Scout Law